danskan/vba-stock-data-analysis/README.md

 Known Bugs
 --On the Summary Statistics table, the script fails to report the best performer by percentage any sheet except the first sheet.
 Cause is unknown at this time.
+--If a stock starts trading after the first trading day of the year, the script sets the percentage change to zero, because the opening price shows zero.
+Instead, the script should find the opening price of the stock when it does start trading and use that opening price as the real opening price.
+This is a complication in the way that the script traverses the data.